 Provide Your Own Transportation

+One of the most overlooked tips for a sober holiday season is making your own transportation arrangements.
 Are you riding with someone else to that holiday event?
 What happens if alcohol is in the room, and you have nowhere to escape?
 For this reason, you should never leave your fate in someone’s hands.
-Instead, take control of every situation by providing your own transports.
-You may also want to sign up for Uber or Lyft.
+Instead, take control of every situation by providing your own transportation.

 Just because you stopped drinking doesn’t mean that everyone around you will abstain when you are in the room.
 Alcohol may still be present at some events.
 As a result, you may need to say no to the company party, community event, or family gathering.
 Others may not understand why you didn’t show up or even be offended that you weren’t there.
 However, your sobriety is your priority.
 You and others are better off if you are not tempted to drink.